NZ-Liam-Zhong/NCut_for_Visual_Debugging/README.md

 Image 40: The image shows a hand with five fingers.<br>

 2. Analyze per layer with the entire batch side by side.
 If a small perturbation in one photo causes color shifts only in that case, the model is highly sensitive to that factor.
-If colors stay stable across the batch despite perturbations, the model is insensitive to that semantic cue. <br><br>

-First, we can visualize the last two layers of encoder of LLAVA.<br>
+If colors stay stable across the batch despite perturbations, the model is insensitive to that semantic cue.
+First, we can visualize the last two layers of encoder of the vision-language backbone of LLAVA (Instead of the vision tower).<br>
 Layer 31<br>
 <img width="3545" height="2212" alt="image" src="https://github.com/user-attachments/assets/e9cf2a88-1f1f-4bd6-9848-58e89fe5cc4f" /><br>
 Layer 30<br>